Conditioning Generative Latent Optimization for Sparse-View CT Image Reconstruction: Introduction

 \section{Introduction}

 Imaging Inverse Problems (IIPs) are a large and swiftly growing area of research.
 IIPs cover a large variety of applications, ranging from generic image processing topics such as denoising, super-resolution and deconvolution to more specific domains usually involving the characterization of a system of interest from indirect observations.
 In this latter case, the problem of reconstructing scans from medical imaging devices such as Computed Tomography (CT), Magnetic Resonance Imaging (MRI) and Positron Emission Tomography (PET) offers major challenges yet to be solved.
 Among those, CT reconstruction is a prime example of medical IIPs.
-The search of reduced ionizing radiations for patients has led to a sparsification of X-ray projection angles and/or a lowering of X-ray intensities resulting in noisier projection images.
-Using such degraded measurement setups, reconstructions obtained by conventional numerical methods, e.g.\ Filtered Back-Projection (FBP) \cite[125-147]{deans_radon_1983}, are severely worsened.
+The issue of delivered doses to patients has led to sparser sets of X-ray projection angles and/or a decrease in X-ray intensities resulting in noisier, less contrasted and detailed projection images.
+When using such degraded measurement setups, reconstructions obtained by conventional numerical methods, e.g.\ Filtered Back-Projection (FBP) \cite{deans_radon_1983}, are severely worsened.